Cut the Crap - The softshell story

 State of the art Soft Shell fabrics

 Stretch wovens are the most lightweight Soft Shell offerings on the market, popularized by fabrics such as Schoeller Dynamic (a single-layer construction) and Schoeller-Dryskin (a double weave with polyester yarn, typically, on the inside).
-The construction of stretch wovens remain inherently wind and water resistant.
+The construction of stretch wovens remains inherently wind and water-resistant.
 Stretch wovens are highly breathable and ideal for high aerobic activities.

 Other fabrics and future developments

-Currently there are several key fabric suppliers in the Soft Shell business, including Malden Mills, Schoeller and Nextec.
+Currently, there are several key fabric suppliers in the Soft Shell business, including Malden Mills, Schoeller and Nextec.
 The pace of development is increasing rapidly as manufacturers see the potential — and become more demanding of ‘real’ performance from the textile companies.
-Through this process the design criteria will becomes narrower and more focused, as what we know as being necessary in order to maximize performance evolves.
+Through this process, the design criteria will become narrower and more focused, as what we know as being necessary in order to maximize performance evolves.

 In the beginning…